elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Qualified calls (remote calls)

 Qualified calls, such as `Math.add(1, 2)`, must start with underscore or a non-combining Unicode character that is not in uppercase or titlecase.
 The call may continue using a sequence of Unicode characters, including numbers and underscore.
 Calls may end in `?` or `!`.
 See [Unicode Syntax](unicode-syntax.html) for a formal specification.
-Unicode characters require OTP 20.
+Unicode characters require Erlang/OTP 20.

 [Elixir's naming conventions](naming-conventions.html) recommend calls to be in `snake_case` format.